d4l-data4life/kirby3-static-site-generator/README.md

 ];
 ```

-Only `GET` routes are supported.
+Only `GET` routes without `language` scope are supported (you can of course add multiple custom routes for multiple languages).
 Patterns and action arguments are supported.

 `page` is provided as a string containing the page ID, or as a page object.